mgeale/endeavour-journal/README.md

 Built with Polymer

-Dataset provided download from National Library of Australia
+Dataset downloaded from National Library of Australia